October 3, 2021 (World Communion Sunday)

-We begin a new series this week, which will take us through the tenth chapter of Mark’s gospel over the next four Sundays.
-So let’s set up the context: Chapter 9 gives us the transfiguration, then healing of the boy that the disciples couldn’t help.
-There are several themes that will be repeated in chapter ten.
-These appear like threads in a tightly woven tapestry, weaving together ideas that might seem at first glance to be disconnected from each other, but when woven together, they form a perfect image of the Kingdom of God.
-Continue reading
+We are beginning a new series this week, which will take us through the tenth chapter of the gospel according to Mark.
+Since we’ve been focused on the letter from James, we might need a little context to help us re-focus on the gospel story.
+Jesus is on the move.
+Several themes will appear in chapter ten.
+These themes are like threads in a tightly woven tapestry, weaving together ideas that might seem at first glance to be disconnected, but when woven together, they form a perfect image of the Kingdom of God.

 … we rode in the back seat of a huge old car, to an empty church.
 My husband’s brother and his wife stood beside us as we exchanged vows on a Saturday morning.
 There was no music, there were no flowers.
 The pastor’s wife sat in the back pew and knitted, and my four-year-old son played with a bottle cap he’d picked up from the street.
 After the ceremony, we ate quiche.
 I had learned from my mother to roll out the unused piecrust dough, smear it with butter and sprinkle it with cinnamon sugar, and bake it with the pie, so that was our “wedding cake.”